 Our next two stops brought disappointment.

 At Sweet Stop, in downtown Council Bluffs, we found cupcakes with loads of whipped frosting dyed unappetizing hues of tangerine, acid green and shocking pink.
-Two of the three — the chocolate with chocolate filling and frosting and the vanilla with bright green frosting — were ice cold.
-A third, margarita-flavored cupcake had a hint of lime flavor but was dry.
+Two of the three — the chocolate with chocolate filling and frosting, and the vanilla with bright green frosting — were ice cold.
+The third, a margarita-flavored cupcake, had a hint of lime flavor but was dry.

 Pat said the cakes shouldn’t have been served straight out of the fridge.
 They need to sit at room temperature for several hours.

 “I’d rather have a tub of frosting and a boxed cake than this, ” he said.

 On all three cupcakes, the frosting detached from the cake below in one sugary blob as soon as we started to eat.
 Not exactly appetizing.

 And worst of all, though the shop has a handful of tables, it didn’t have plates and the only utensils were plastic spoons.
 The girl at the counter had to bring a giant bread knife from the back for us to cut the cakes.

 At Cupcake Island a couple of days later, we again found too-sweet sweets.

 Our usual flavors weren’t available, so we mixed it up a bit — a vanilla with chocolate frosting, a chocolate with white frosting and sprinkles, and a coconut.
 We got the three cupcakes on napkins, and strangely, the shop stuck our plastic forks inside the tops of each.

 The coconut cupcake had the shavings just on top of the frosting, not inside the cake as we expected, and it was straight out of a refrigerator.
 The too-sweet vanilla cupcake with gritty chocolate frosting wasn’t a favorite, either.